Fabio11111999/File-UNIMIB/Anno 3/Bioinformatica/global alignment/README.md

 ## Documentation
 C Program that, given 2 strings, computes their best global alignments using [BLOSUM62](https://en.wikipedia.org/wiki/BLOSUM) as score substitution matrix.
-The algorithm has time complexity equal to **O(NK)** where $N$ is the length of the shortest string in input and $K$ is the number of indel in the best alignment.
+The algorithm has time complexity equal to **O(NK)** where *N* is the length of the shortest string in input and *K* is the number of indel in the best alignment.
 ### Input Format
 Four arguments: ```n```, ```s```, ```m``` and ```t``` separated by a space:
 - ```n``` is the length of the first string.